 SCHOOL OF PHARMACY

-UMSOP provides clinical service to about 50,000 patients each year in more than 24 practice settings in specialties such as community pharmacy, cardiology, oncology, pediatrics, HIV/AIDS, mental health, diabetes, geriatrics, and palliative care.
+UMSOP provides clinical service to about 32,000 patients each year at over 35 practice settings in specialties such as community pharmacy, oncology, pediatrics, HIV/AIDS, mental health, geriatrics, and palliative care.
+Students provide 190,300 hours of pharmacy services each year.

-2.5 million: Marylanders helped since 1972 by the Maryland Poison Center, a free 24/7 phone service staffed by pharmacists and nurses who are certified as specialists in poison information
+2.6 million: Marylanders helped since 1972 by the Maryland Poison Center, a free 24/7 phone service staffed by pharmacists and nurses certified as specialists in poison information.

 SCHOOL OF SOCIAL WORK

-The Center for Restorative Change brings together the resources of two longtime community outreach initiatives, Promise Heights and the Social Work Community Outreach Service, to further UMSSW’s mission to advance social justice and promote the well-being of individuals and communities.
+The Center for Restorative Change brings together the resources of two community outreach initiatives, Promise Heights and the Social Work Community Outreach Service, to promote social justice and the well-being of individuals and communities.

 500,000: Hours of care provided to Maryland citizens annually by UMSSW students